 How high is the app development cost?
 Let’s take a closer look at the costs of developing famous applications:

 WhatsApp’s basic features include registration, contacts, notifications, chats, geolocation, and video calling.
 All of the above collectively take up roughly 800 to 900 hours to develop.
 Remaining duties like UX/UI design, project management and quality assurance will take another 400 to 500 hours.
 As a result, the application will be built in 1,200 to 1,400 hours.
-The cost of an hour depends on the county: in the US the rate is roughly $120, in the UK – $60, in Ukraine – $35 to $45.
-Thus, app design and development in the US will cost you somewhat between $144,000 and $168,000 and in Ukraine only from $42,000 to $63,000.
+The cost of an hour depends on the county: in the US the rate is roughly $120, in the UK – $60, in Eastern Europe – $35 to $45.
+Thus, app design and development in the US will cost you somewhat between $144,000 and $168,000 and in Eastern Europe only from $42,000 to $63,000.

 What if you want to make an Uber-like application?
 The client-side functions here are registration, booking, payments, card information, tracking, notifications, and ride history.
 This part application will take about 500 hours to complete.
 Additionally, count the driver-side features like reply to request and booking history – 300 hours – and admin dashboard together with UX/UI design – 250 hours.
-Collectively, the Uber-like app takes 1,050 hours to build and will cost $126,000 in the US and $36,750 to $47,250 in Ukraine.
+Collectively, the Uber-like app takes 1,050 hours to build and will cost $126,000 in the US and $36,750 to $47,250 in Eastern Europe.

 We have already made the cost comparison above.
 This large discrepancy is the reason for the trend for outsourcing work to Eastern Europe and Asia.
-The cost of living in those countries is much lower which makes their rates more affordable.
+The cost of living in those countries is much lower which makes their app development rates more affordable.
 Besides saving you money, outsourcing also gives you access to a larger pool of talent.
 Finally, you can simply delegate the entire mobile application development process to an iOS and Android app development agency and concentrate on your business goals.

 Proof of Concept, prototyping, and, most importantly, MVP are the key to your success.
 MVP makes the app designing process significantly more effective by reducing the anxiety of under developing.
 Top app developers will not get distracted by excess features and only concentrate on the functional ones to launch an MVP.
 On top of that, by releasing small products each cycle, you have a higher chance of detecting bugs and fixing them immediately.